flame-wave/java-widows-shooting-game/README.md

 ![Image](https://github.com/user-attachments/assets/8e4740df-7188-4809-a411-9d1a52adf281)
 As in this gif file, a window appears on your computer screen, and you move up, down, left, right with [w,a,s,d].
 You can shoot the sphere with the space key.
 Move to avoid hitting enemies to make the window bigger, and defeat items and enemies to make the window bigger.
+# Requirement
+* Editor used：Cpad for java2 SDK
+Perhaps you can start it without this editor.
+# Usage